rsteve-dev/CSC_256_Team8/TDD Lab/TDD Lab Guide.md

   - Navigate to the ‘WebApp’ folder and open a command line.
 Initiate your Python virtual environment by running:
     - `python -m venv env`
 - #### Activate Python Virtual Environment
-  -Activate the virtual environment:
+  - Activate the virtual environment:
       - On Windows: `venv\Scripts\activate`
       - On Unix or MacOS: `source venv/bin/activate`
 - #### Install Required Packages:
   - Open a command line interface inside of the ‘WebApp’ folder.
   - Run the requirements.txt file to install all required packages: